x402: How AI Agents Pay for API Calls with Crypto Micropayments

 EmblemAI's CLI already supports a built-in payment system.
 Users can configure billing mode directly from the command line:

 With x402, this extends to external agents.
 Any x402-compatible agent can call EmblemAI's tools without an API key.
 Just a wallet with stablecoins.
-The pricing is per-call: an agent pays only for the exact tools it uses, whether that is a single Solana token swap or a complex cross-chain yield analysis spanning all 7 supported blockchains.
+The pricing is per-call: an agent pays only for the exact tools it uses, whether that is a single Solana token swap routed through Jupiter, a BSC trade via PancakeSwap, or a cross-chain yield analysis spanning all 7 supported blockchains — Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin.

 The Coinbase x402 SDK provides production-ready client and server implementations in TypeScript, Go, and Python.
 The server-side integration is minimal: